 Of course, there are unique characteristics and risks associated with ETFs that can affect ETF options—including market risk and exposure to exotic parts of the market that involve increased complexity, among others.
 However, in general, ETF options offer the same characteristics as stock options.

 Implementing ETF options strategies

-Alternatively, what if you are worried about a short-term U.S. stock market correction, but don’t want to sell your U.S. holdings?
-You might consider a short‐term strategy where you would buy a put on the SPY.
+Alternatively, what if you are worried about a short-term US stock market correction, but don’t want to sell your investment?
+You might consider a short-term strategy where you would buy a put on the SPY.
 An SPY put would give you the right, but not the obligation, to sell the SPY at a predetermined price over a specific time period.
 The put would gain in value if the SPY declined in price after you purchased it.
 You would purchase put options to capitalize on a bearish outlook, and to have a known, limited-risk—in contrast to a short stock position.

 Finding ETF options opportunities